Getting ready for your exam revision? Let us help.

 To study effectively, you need a clean, clear, and organised space where you feel comfortable.
 Switch off ALL mobiles, computers and TVs that are non-essential for revision.
-Studies show even one small distraction can cost 11 minutes of
+Studies show even one small distraction can cost 11 minutes of good study.

 3. Be at your best